larkintuckerllc/k8s-cka-tutorial/15-understand-deployments/README.md

 *-Kubernetes-[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)*

+Observations:

+* Default is 10 revisions in history

 ### Without Helm

 As there is some overlap between Helm's Chart releases and K8s Deployment revisions, let us first understand revisions without using Helm.